nicklaw5/helix/docs/README.md

     // handle error
 }

-client.SetAccessToken("your-access-token")
+client.SetUserAccessToken("your-user-access-token")
+client.SetAppAccessToken("your-app-access-token")

 // send API request...
 ```

 Note that any subsequent API requests will utilize this same access token.
 So it is necessary to unset the access token when you are finished with it.
-To do so, simply pass an empty string to the `SetAccessToken` method.
+To do so, simply pass an empty string to the `SetUserAccessToken` or `SetAppAccessToken` methods.

 ## User-Agent Header